maciejg-git/vue-use-animate/README.md

 - play, stop, pause and restart animations
 - specify duration and delay of the animations
 - support for easing functions
+- repeat animations
+- reverse, alternate and alternate-reverse mode
+- remap default `0` to `1` range of progess to any range
 - specify single animation or an array of the animations that have different settings but run in the same `requestAnimationFrame`

 ```javascript